 Cannabis, hemp or marijuana are the common names for the flowering plants in Cannabaceae family, with the main species being Cannabis sativa L., Cannabis indica, and Cannabis ruderalis.
 These plants are made up of over 100 different natrually occuring chemical compounds called cannabinoids.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are perhaps the most famous of the cannabinoids, but there are actually hundreds of other lesser-known ones including cannabichromene (CBC), cannabinol (CBN) and cannabigerol (CBG).

 CBD made simple

-CBD stands for cannabidiol, a non-psychoactive compound found in the Cannabis sativa L. plant, otherwise known as hemp.
-CBD is found in larger amounts in the Cannabis sativa L.species.
-Unlike THC, CBD is non-psychoactive, so it may not impact cognitive function.
+CBD stands for cannabidiol, a natural and non-psychoactive compound found in the Cannabis sativa L. plant, also known as the hemp plant Unlike THC, CBD is non-psychoactive, so it won't get you high or impact cognitive function.
 These days CBD can be found in everything from oils, capsules and topicals, to teas, gummies and skincare.

 What is THC?

 THC stands for tetrahydrocannabinol, the psychoactive compound found in certain Cannabis sativa L. plants.
 It produces the euphoric or “high” effects associated with marijuana consumption, which contains elevated amounts of this compound.
 Products that contain less than 0.2% THC are legal in the UK.